betheden/greek-grammar/content/case_genitive.rst

 ######################

 Apposition means *“next to”* or *“beside.”*  Sometimes a second noun is placed next to a noun to add additional information (to further describe the head noun).
-The noun in apposition  may be in the nominative case (Nominative-Apposition) or may be in the Genitive case (Genitive of Apposition).
+The noun in apposition  may be in the nominative case (Nominative of Apposition) or may be in the Genitive case (Genitive of Apposition).
 A word is probably standing in apposition to another noun if the translator could use the phrase  “who is ..., or which is ... , or namely...” followed by the noun in apposition.
 In the example below, “his mother” is in apposition to Mary.
 The phrase could be translated “They saw the young child with Mary (who is his mother).